JustPetya/Streamdeck-for-Cheap/README.md

 # Streamdeck for Cheap
 ## About
+***(IMPORTENT STUFF IN THE NOTES SECTION, MUST READBEFORE JUDGING)***

 This project was created because I like money, so if you want to give me some you can just do so below under *"Buy me a coffee"*.<br>
 But for real, I do **not** see a point in paying for something that can be done better and cheaper self-build, so I bought a screen and a pi, printed a frame for all of it and wrote this software.<br>
-Also there was no real software that I can connect to my smart-home to or display on a static devise.
+Also there was no real software that I can connect my smart-home to or display on a static devise.
-I tried to make this project as user-friendly as possible that noone **needs** to be able to program, more under [Install](../Streamdeck-for-Cheap#Install).
+I tried to make this project as user-friendly as possible that no one **needs** to be able to program, more under [Install](../Streamdeck-for-Cheap#Install).

 ## Requirements
 ##### Client